DariuszLegizynski/SoccerTime/README.md

 3. Each country with a football league = null is filtered out.
 4. Every non-null result is presented.
 5. The leagues table (season) gets changed on the 1.08 of each year (leagueTable.js -> const seasonChangeDate).

+## Contributors

+Dariusz Legizynski- Initial work

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.